Enugu (city): Industrialisation

 In 1915 the British began talks with the indigenous people of the land that would become Enugu about its acquisition in order to lay the Eastern Line railway and to build a colliery.
-The first houses built in the area were in a temporary settlement consisting of Igbo traditional mud housing inhabited by a W. J. Leck and some other Europeans on Hill-top, the only plain on the escarpment rolling before the jungled Milliken Hill.
-Antiques of the old residence of the colonialists called the " Europeans quarters" still abound on the Hill-top, an outskirt of Enugwu-Ngwo town.
-Another settlement known as Ugwu Alfred (Igbo: Alfred's Hill) or "Alfred's Camp", inhabited by an Alfred Inoma (a leader of indigenous labourers from Onitsha) and his labourers, was located on a hillside.
-After the land acquisition by the British, Frederick Lugard, the Governor-General of Nigeria at the time, named the colliery built at the bottom of the Udi Hills Enugu Coal Camp to distinguish it from Enugwu Ngwo which overlooks the city from atop a scarp on Enugu's west.
-The first coal mine in the Enugu area was the Udi mine opened in 1915 which was shut down two years later and replaced with the Iva Valley mine.
-Enugu became a major coal mining area and the only significant one in West Africa.
-The Eastern Line railway connecting Enugu with Port Harcourt was completed in 1916 in order to export the coal through its seaport of which the city was created for this purpose.
-Enugu became one of the few cities in West Africa created out of contact with Europeans.
-By 1916 parts of Enugu reserved for Europeans were set up by the colonial government.
-The area now known as the Government Reserved Area (GRA) became the European Quarters located north of the Ogbete River; alongside this was a section developed for African residents located south of the river.
+The first houses built in the area were in a temporary settlement consisting of Igbo traditional clay and earthwork housing inhabited by a W. J. Leck and some other Europeans on Hill-top.
+This was the only plain on the escarpment rolling before the jungled Milliken Hill.
+Historic former residences of the colonialists, known as the "Europeans quarters", still survive on the Hill-top.
+It is now an outskirt of Enugwu-Ngwo town.

+As a result of industrialization, settlements sprang up in the area now known as Enugu.
+The settlement known as Ugwu Alfred (Igbo: Alfred's Hill) or "Alfred's Camp", was developed on a hillside and inhabited by Alfred Inoma (a leader of indigenous Coal labourers from Onitsha) and his labourers.
+Another settlement known as Ugwu Aaron (Igbo: Aaron's Hill) or "Aaron's Camp", was also developed on a hillside and inhabited by Aaron Nwaelo (a leader of indigenous Railway labourers from Ezeagu) and his labourers.

+After the British acquired land here, Frederick Lugard, the Governor-General of Nigeria at the time, named the colliery built at the bottom of the Udi Hills as Enugu Coal Camp to distinguish it from Enugwu Ngwo which overlooks the city from atop a scarp to the west of Enugu.

+The first coal mine in the Enugu area was the Udi mine; it opened in 1915, and closed two years later when it was replaced with the Iva Valley mine.
+Enugu became a major coal mining area, the only significant one in West Africa.
+The Eastern Line railway connecting Enugu with Port Harcourt was completed in 1916 in order to facilitate the export of coal through its seaport and the city was developed sole for this purpose.

+Enugu became one of the few cities in West Africa created explicitly from contact with Europeans.
+By 1916 the colonial government designated parts of Enugu as reserved for Europeans.
+The area now known as the Government Reserved Area (GRA) was called the European Quarters, located north of the Ogbete River.
+To the south of the river was a section developed for African residents.
 The built-up area of Enugu comprised these two areas, and by 1917 the city officially gained township status.
-On the African side of the city a rapid influx of migrant workers sparked the development of squatter camps on the Udi Hills near the coal mines and the Iva Valley.
+On the African side of the city, a rapid influx of migrant workers led to the development of squatter camps on the Udi Hills near the coal mines and the Iva Valley.